LaxarJS/shop-demo/docs/tutorials/shop_demo.md

 Stop the server (Ctrl-C) and restart it with ```npm start```.

-The [current app](http://localhost:8000/debug.html) should be similar to this:
+The [current app](http://localhost:8000/debug.html) should look similar to this:

 ![screenshot of current state](img/screenshot_step3.png)